 Implications for the profession of a no-deal Brexit

-If the UK leaves the EU without a deal we will see significant ramifications for the ability of lawyers to do business in the EU as well as the co-operation the UK has with the EU in civil, family and criminal justice matters.
+A no deal Brexit would have A significant ramifications for the ability of lawyers to do business in the EU as well as the co-operation the UK has with the EU in civil, family and criminal justice matters.

 No deal for law firms